General

 A brand is an emotional connection that people have with your company.
 The stronger your brand, the better your financial performance.
 People want a company and a brand that they can relate to.

-As you’re creating your brand, it helps to identify it as a person.
-For example, if your brand was a person, what kind of car would it drive?
+When creating your brand, it helps to identify it as a person.
+For example, if your brand were a person, what kind of car would it drive?
 Where would it shop?
 What magazines would it read?

-These will give you additional insight into your target market too since you want your brand and target market to share these qualities.
+These will also also give you additional insight into your target market,,, since you want your brand and target market to share these qualities.

 Keep the name of your business simple.
-Make it easy to say, and have a name that makes it clear what you do.
+Make it easy to say, and have a name that clarifies what you do.

 Where Will You Sell Custom Challenge Coins?

 How do you plan to sell your custom coins?
-Are you going to sell them online or will you have a retail location?
+Will you sell them online, or do retail locations?

 If you sell them online, will you sell them on Amazon or eBay or have your own website?

-This is important to decide early because your product distribution will have a big impact on your marketing and financial plan.
+It is vital to decide early because your product distribution will significantly impact your marketing and financial plan.

 Business Plan

-You laid out most of the foundation that would go into a business plan, so this step shouldn’t be too daunting.
-The main part to focus on here is the financial information.
+You laid out most of the foundation for a business plan, so this step shouldn’t be too daunting.
+The central focus here is financial information.

 You would need to know what your start-up costs are.
-If you decide to sell online, you’ll have to factor in your website, domain name, and hosting costs.
+If you decide to sell online, you must factor in your website, domain name, and hosting costs.

-Be sure to include every expense, from office supplies, the manufacturer’s costs, and the shipping costs.
+Be sure to include every expense, from office supplies to the manufacturer’s and shipping costs.

 Of course, don’t forget to pay yourself enough to handle your personal expenses.

-With this financial information, you’ll know exactly how many coins you need to sell, and what your profit margin is.
+With this financial information, you’ll know precisely how many coins you need to sell and what your profit margin is.

 Marketing the Business